 Pros:

-- Generates AI study materials beyond just the transcript
+- AI study materials beyond the transcript

 Cons:

-- Requires downloading or recording the video
+- Need to record or download the video

-- Takes a few minutes to record each lecture
+- Few minutes per lecture to record

 Method 2: Use VidNotes Chrome Extension Directly